haystack-hq/cli/docs/source/guides/index.md

   Options:

-    -i, --identifier [value]  name of your stack.
+    -i, --identifier <name>  name of your stack.
 If omitted, the folder name will be used -x, --exclude-mount      no file system mounts to the stack will be created -h, --help               output usage information
 ```